TeleportXYZ/TRIP-Guides/litepaper.md

 Before the invention of digital programmable money, it was impossible to design open systems for marketplaces such as rideshare, food delivery, and vacation rentals.
 As a result, middlemen stepped in and charged high fees instead of letting markets set fair prices.

 In the rideshare industry, the middleman’s take rate often exceeds 40%.
-This means that a significant portion of the money paid by customers is taken out of local economies and funneled away elsewhere.
+This means that a significant portion of the money paid by customers is taken out of local economies and funneled away to elsewhere.

 This paper proposes an alternative approach: The creation of a fair and independent marketplace.
 This marketplace would use an open and interoperable protocol: The Rideshare Protocol (**TRIP**).